SHANISR/SHANISR/README.md

-- 👋 Hi, I’m @SHANISR
+l'm SHANI S R
-- 🌱 I’m currently doing my Btech in EEE at Government Engineering college Barton Hill
+ I’m currently doing my Btech in EEE at Government Engineering college Barton Hill

 <!---
 SHANISR/SHANISR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.